 In simple terms, yes gas oil and regular diesel (DERV) are virtually the same fuel, except gas oil is strictly prohibited and is only to be used in off-road vehicles.
 The reason for this is because gas oil carries a much lower tax rate than the regular diesel that you buy at the petrol station.
 This makes gas oil a much more cost-effective alternative, as it doesn’t carry the same levies on tax as DERV.

 Gas oil contains a red dye that can be easily traced (hence the name red diesel) to help the police and DVSA identify illegal usage.
 Road diesel is not dyed, which is why it’s sometimes called white diesel.

 If you’re found using red diesel in road vehicles, you could be subject to a hefty fine or prison sentence.
 You can learn more on the Gov.uk website

 Gas oil and heating oil (also commonly known as heating oil, paraffin, kero and 28-second oil) are both commonly used in commercial boiler applications.
-However, industrial heating oil (IHO) is a much cheaper option as it’s low-sulphur and more efficient than gas oil.
+However, industrial heating oil (IHO) is a cheaper option than diesel for the same heat output as both of the fuels have the same calorific value.

-What’s more, no modifications are required to your system if you change from red diesel to IHO.
+What’s more, no modifications are required to your system if you change from diesel to IHO.

-If you’re unsure about what vehicles and machinery can use gas oil, please get in touch on 0330 123 1144.
+If you’re unsure about what vehicles and machinery can use diesel, please get in touch on 0330 123 1144.
 We can advise you on how you can use the fuel legally and save you money on your fuel costs too.

 Gas oil is produced through a refining process where crude oil is pumped out of the ground to produce a thick, black liquid that’s known as petroleum.

 Through the process of distillation, crude oil transforms into a variety of fuels, depending on the way it’s distilled.

-Some of the more popular uses for gas oil include:
+Some of the more popular uses of gas oil include:

-For a more information, visit the HMRC website for more advice on using red diesel in vehicles.
+For more information, visit the HMRC website for more advice on using red diesel in vehicles.

 Environmental legislation has necessitated cleaner fuels with less harmful emissions which have meant the British Standard for Gas Oil has had to change the specification to adhere.